 Working here - Obtaining Professional Registration, Visas

-For information about working in the medical profession in the Republic of Ireland, and the requirements for professional registration and immigration, please contact Latitudes' UK office to discuss your specific indivual requirements.
+For information about working in the medical profession in the People's Republic of China, and the requirements for professional registration and immigration specific to your specific background and training, please contact Latitudes' Singapore office to discuss your specific indivual requirements.